tupl-tufts/rdl/README.md

 RDL checks if a value matches a singleton type using `equal?`.
 As a consequence, singleton string types aren't currently possible.

-Note that the type `nil` behaves specially with singleton types.
-While `nil` can in general be used anywhere any type is expected, it *cannot* be used where a singleton type is expected.
+Note that the type `nil` is actually implemented as a singleton type with the special behavior that `nil` is a treated as a member of any class.
+However, while `nil` can in general be used anywhere any type is expected, it *cannot* be used where a different singleton type is expected.
 For example, `nil` could not be a return value of `Dir#mkdir` or `Float#angle`.

 ## Self Type